 Accountability – To remember at all times that every member of the Association is accountable to the people of their state, territory, and district which carries over to the business and practices of the Association.

 The purpose of the Association is to provide a forum for the exchange of views and experiences on subjects of importance to the chief legal officers of the states and other jurisdictions that are members of the Association; to foster interstate and state/federal cooperation on legal and law enforcement issues; to conduct policy research and analysis of issues pertaining to law enforcement and the law; to improve the quality of legal services provided to the states and territories; and to facilitate communications between the states’ chief legal officers and all levels of government.

 The Executive Committee

 The Executive Committee of the Association is charged with the leadership of Association operations.
 The Executive Committee comprises the four NAAG officers, four regional delegates, three presidential appointees and chair of the Mission Foundation.

-NAAG holds three annual membership meetings each year in the spring, summer and winter, where the Attorneys General conduct the business of the Association, including the consideration and adoption of NAAG policy positions and the holding of meetings of its committees.
+NAAG holds three annual membership meetings each year in the winter, summer, and fall, where the Attorneys General conduct the business of the Association, including the consideration and adoption of NAAG policy positions and the holding of meetings of its committees.
 Where an interim position is necessary, the Executive Committee may take action.
 In addition, issues may be raised, discussed, and studied at seminars and other Committee and Subcommittee meetings and may be referred to the Executive Committee and the full Association for formal consideration.

 The Association elects its officers yearly through geographical rotation by region.
 Election of the four officers - President, President-Elect, Vice President, and Immediate Past President - takes place at the annual NAAG Summer Meeting.
 The President appoints all standing and special committee chairs.
 Committees are charged with studying all substantive matters within their jurisdiction and recommending policy positions and other matters to the Attorneys General for action by the full Association.